AmProsius/gothic-1-community-patch/README.md

 ---

 ## Building
 Building the project is fully automated.
-VDF and NSIS setup are is created in the sub-directory `build` by running Make in the Windows command prompt.
+VDF and NSIS setup are created in the sub-directory `build` by running Make in the Windows command prompt.
 The rules `make`, `make all`, and `make remake` invoke `make dev` which builds the development version of the VDF.
 The development version includes the test suite.
 To build the release version (including building the NSIS setup) use `make release`.

 To build, the paths to the following software are required to be in the `PATH` environment variable: